Home / Blog / The Secrets of Successful Product and Team Management: Tips for Tech Leaders

 22. Continuously Adapt Your Team Structure

-Monitor team performance regularly and adapt the team structure to meet growing product demands efficiently.
+Monitor team performance and sales productivity regularly and adapt the team structure to meet growing product demands efficiently.

 By following these actionable steps, you’ll be well-positioned to grow your product and manage your tech team efficiently, leading to improved productivity, better product quality, and sustained business growth.